Frequently Asked Questions

 There is currently no central plan to scoop VP areas' IFR cash.
 However, where appropriate, units with IFR accounts with structural deficits may need to transfer funding within the IFR/SUTRA funds in order to resolve their deficit balances.

 Yes; in the event that the State does not fund the State costs associated with contractual salary increases (CSIs), you should plan to internally reduce your expenses by 2-3% in order to have the resources to be able to addresses the future CSI costs.

 Provided that your VP area adheres to the Surplus/Deficit Policy, the State rollovers will be returned to VP areas.
 Please consult with your VP area to find out their procedure for internally redistributing their State Purpose rollover

 Prior to FY 20/21 the campus did not have an undergraduate tuition sharing plan in place.
-If your school will be significantly impacted by the campus’s undergraduate enrollment plan, please submit a budget request to offset the resulting costs your area will incur to support the additional enrollment.
+If your school was going to be significantly impacted by the campus’s undergraduate enrollment plan, you would be responsible for submitting a budget request to obtain funding to offset the resulting costs your area from supporting the enrollment growth.

 In FY 19/20 the campus instituted an undergraduate tuition sharing plan.
 Incremental revenue from enrollment/mix adjustments will be shared with the academic units.
 See Policies/Guidelines for more information.